Measuring the robustness of Gaussian processes to kernel choice: OUR WORKFLOW

 \subsection{Assessing qualitative interchangeability}

-We introduce two visual assessments, similar to prior predictive checks \citep{Gabry2019_bayesianViz}, to assess qualitative interchangeability.
+We introduce two assessments, similar to prior predictive checks \citep{Gabry2019_bayesianViz}, to assess qualitative interchangeability between two kernels $k_0$ and $k_1$.

-\textbf{Visual comparison of prior predictive draws.} When the covariates $\bx$ are one-dimensional, we can plot a small collection of functions drawn from each of the two distributions $\GP(0, k_{0})$ and $\GP(0, k_{1}).$ To ensure that visual differences between the priors are due to actual differences in the kernels and not randomness in the draws, we use \emph{noise-matched} prior draws.
-To define noise-matched draws, recall that one can draw from an $N$-dimensional Gaussian distribution $\mathcal{N}(0, \Sigma)$ by computing the Cholesky decomposition $LL^\top = \Sigma$; we then have $L z \sim \mathcal{N}(0, \Sigma)$, where $z \sim \mathcal{N}(0, I_N)$.
-We say that draws from two multivariate Gaussians are noise-matched if they use the same $z \sim \mathcal{N}(0, I_N)$.
+\textbf{Visual comparison of prior draws.} When the covariates $\bx$ are low-dimensional, we can plot a small collection of functions drawn from each of the two distributions $\GP(0, k_{0})$ and $\GP(0, k_{1}).$ To ensure that visual differences between the priors are due to actual differences in the kernels and not randomness in the draws, we use \emph{noise-matched} prior draws.
+To define noise-matched draws, recall that one can draw from an $N$-dimensional Gaussian distribution $\mathcal{N}(0, \Sigma)$ by computing the Cholesky decomposition $LL^\top = \Sigma$; if we draw $z \sim \mathcal{N}(0, I_N)$, we then have $Lz \sim \mathcal{N}(0, \Sigma)$.
+We say that draws from two multivariate Gaussians are noise-matched if they use the same $z$.

 If the user believes the two plots express the same qualitative information, the kernels are qualitatively interchangeable under this test.
-Two potential drawbacks to this method are as follows.
-(1) When covariates are high-dimensional, it may be difficult to effectively visualize prior draws.
-(2) The initial motivation for our paper was that some users may have difficulties expressing their prior beliefs; it might not be surprising, then, if some users may have difficulty in visually assessing prior beliefs.
-To address these concerns, we provide a second test next.
+A potential drawback to this method is that when covariates are high-dimensional, it may be difficult to effectively visualize prior draws.
+We address this concern next.